 I’m very excited to share my recent TEDxPerth talk with you here!

 As many of you know, I’m a huge believer in community involvement.
-Currently I’m the chair of 100 Women.
+I’m very proud to be a co-founder of 100 Women.

 100 Women is a giving circle focused on empowering women, both as philanthropists and through the receipt of our grants.
 It’s a powerfully practical way that women (and men) can involve themselves by positively contributing to their community.

 2018 is our fifth year of giving.
 In those five years, we granted nearly $400,000 to over a dozen causes supporting women and children.
 In turn, we have supported whole communities across Australia and in three other countries around the world.

 - Your donation is tax deductible for Australians!